danielabar/meblog/src/markdown/numeric-env-vars-ruby.md

 ENV["BATCH_SIZE"].class
 # => String

-# Convert the string to an integer
+# Convert batch size env var to an integer
 ENV["BATCH_SIZE"].to_i
 # => 300

 # This returns the env var value because its
-# populated, rather than the default of 1000
+# populated (truthy), rather than the default of 1000
 ENV["BATCH_SIZE"].to_i || 1000
 # => 300
 ```